turingschool/front-end-curriculum/lessons/starting-up-redux.md

 I want my button to simply include the text AddTodo

+Finally, I want to export my component.

 ```

 ### You Do: Based on PsuedoCode, try to Implement

-Without peeking at the code below, take some time to try and create the component that was psudocoded above.
+Without peeking at the code below, take some time to try and create the component that was psuedocoded above.

 Don't try to finish it, just try to parse the confusing psuedocode into a regular old React component.

-Finally, I want to export my component.

 ### I Do: Implementing